SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/05-Handling-Events.md

 }
 ```

-If we need to access event object’s properties after the event handler has run, we need to call the `e.persist()` method:
+If we need to access the event object's properties after the event handler has run, we need to call the `e.persist()` method:

 ```js
 function handleChange(e) {